Conferences & Workshops

 In reporting religion, media professionals balance commitment to their stories with challenges of their markets.
 Similarly, faith leaders can find themselves caught between the prophetic and the practical aspects of their work.
 Academic scholars of religion strive to create new knowledge about religions that is responsible to scholarly and religious communities alike.
 Finally, an American public is also hungry for more and better quality media coverage of religion in public affairs.
 Despite their political and religious disagreements, these parties all agree on wanting more diverse and more accurate representations of religion available to the public sphere.
 How and why are we all still falling short of the mark?

-Faith in the Story: Trialogues for Enhancing Religious Literacy, a multi-year series of workshops from the Ansari Institute, will bring media professionals, faith leaders, and scholars of religion to work together and identify solutions to these problems.
+Faith in the Story: Trialogues for Enhancing Religious Literacy, a multi-year series of workshops from the Ansari Institute, brought together media professionals, faith leaders, and scholars of religion to work together and identify solutions to these problems.

 Religion Beyond Memes (October 2019)